qbead/qbeadWebsite/content/book/tilt.md

 is used to point out whether a surface is flat.
 The bubble tries to go as far up as possible, i.e., it rises against the direction of gravity.
+As the top of the bubble level is slightly domed, if the surface is flat, the highest point is the center of level and the bubble will move there.
 If the surface is not flat,
-the bubble will not be centered in the domed top of the container.
+the bubble will not be centered, but will rise to the highest point.

 ![A bubble level. <a class="imagecredit" href="https://publiclab.org/notes/mathew/10-26-2015/deploying-passive-particle-monitors">image credit Public Lab</a>](/images/bookpics/onebubble.jpg)

 We can do the same measurement using the SpinWheel.
 It contains a motion sensor, which is capable of measuring acceleration.
-Moreover, as the sensation of accelerating can not be distinguished from the senation of being pulled by gravity, this same sensor also reports Earth's gravity.
+Moreover, as the sensation of accelerating cannot be distinguished from the sensation of being pulled by gravity, this same sensor also reports Earth's gravity.

 ::: further-reading
-The indistinguishability of gavity and acceleration is a fascinating topic that has puzzled scientists and physics students for centuries.
+The indistinguishability of gravity and acceleration is a fascinating topic that has puzzled scientists and physics students for centuries.
-It is what has inspired Einstein to work on his general theory of relativity.
+It even inspired Einstein to work on his general theory of relativity!
 You can learn more about it in our [lesson on inertia and free fall](/inertia).
 :::

-Now we need to find a convenient way to encode this notion of "direction of gravity" in a way that a piece of computer code can understand.
+Now we need to find a convenient way to encode the "direction of gravity" measured by the SpinWheel's acceleration sensor in a way that a piece of computer code can understand.
-The main difficulty is that gravity does not only have a certain strength (or intensity), but also a direction, therefore one single number is not sufficient to fully describe the measurement.
+The main difficulty is that gravity does not only have a certain strength (or intensity), but also a direction.
+Therefore, we cannot fully describe the measurement with one number.
-For instance, notice how in the bubble level above, it is not only the distance between the bubble and the center of the dome that matters, but also, the direction in which the bubble has been displaced.
+For instance, notice how in the bubble level above, both the direction in which the bubble has been displaced and the distance between the bubble and the center of the dome matters.
-For our solution, we can continue being inspired by other types of bubble levels.
+Other types of bubble levels offer the inspiration for solving this problem.

 ![A bubble level with separate sensors for each axis of tilt. <a class="imagecredit" href="https://publiclab.org/notes/mathew/10-26-2015/deploying-passive-particle-monitors">image credit Public Lab</a>](/images/bookpics/twobubble.jpg)

-Notice how in this new level, we are using two separate tubes, perpendicular to each other, instead of one single dome.
+Notice how in this new level, we are using two separate tubes that are perpendicular to each other, instead of one single dome.
 Now we can use one number per bubble, simply denoting its displacement away from the middle of its tube.
 Those two numbers together contain all the information about the tilt of the surface.
-We just described a <span class="footnote">position in the two-dimensional plane<span>Something that can not be expressed by a single number.</span></span>, by using a <span class=footnote>pair of numbers<span>Each giving the displacements along a single axis.</span></span>.
+We just described a <span class="footnote">position in the two-dimensional plane<span>Something that cannot be expressed by a single number.</span></span>, by using a <span class=footnote>pair of numbers<span>Each giving the displacements along a single axis.</span></span>.
 Mathematicians call this operation [vector decomposition](/vectors).

 You can gain some more intuition about this decomposition procedure below.
 The black arrow is <span class="footnote">the two-dimensional object
-<span>Having not only length but also a direction in a 2D plane.</span></span>
+<span>Having both length and direction in a 2D plane.</span></span>
 that we want to represent by splitting it in a component along the $x$ axis and a component along the $y$ axis (green and blue, respectively).